iranzo/iranzo.github.io/content/2019-08-19-lego-dimensions.en.md

 | 71348   | Fun pack | [Harry Potter - Hermione Granger 🛒](https://www.amazon.es/dp/B01MTG7FX7?tag=redken-21)              | ![](http://images.amazon.com/images/P/B01MTG7FX7.01._PI_SCMZZZZZZZ_.jpg) |
 | 71349   | Fun pack | [Beetlejuice 🛒](https://www.amazon.es/dp/B071W71LTR?tag=redken-21)                                  | ![](http://images.amazon.com/images/P/B071W71LTR.01._PI_SCMZZZZZZZ_.jpg) |

-## The videogame
+## The video game

-Game shares the Lego metodology for other games: pickup `coins` and `break` objects to find more coins or things to `build` to progress in the game, but also combined with `special abilities` like some objects being only `breakable` by specific characters, etc.
+Game shares the Lego methodology for other games: pickup `coins` and `break` objects to find more coins or things to `build` for making progress in the game, but also combined with `special abilities` like some objects being only `breakable` by specific characters, etc.

 If a character is required but not owned, it's possible to `rent` by using some of the earned pieces that character for some time interval, allowing us to complete certain tasks and keep progressing in the stories.

 Follow my channel on Telegram on Lego deals at <https://t.me/brickchollo>